tdw535/TwoLayerFlowVisual/ideas/plan.md

 - [x] Get a button in html that will call the cpp function

+- [ ] Get some organization for plotting some scatter points from a flat array

+- [ ] Figure out how to make scatter points look like a mesh/3d

 - [ ] Get simple visualizer working using D3-3D (look into three.js and webgl too if time permits)

 - [ ] Figure out how to use node modules with the express server